-▶ fixed remuneration, determined by the Board of Directors, on the recommendation of the Remuneration and Appointments Committee, consistent with the tasks entrusted to the Chairman, his experience and market practices.
-This fixed remuneration is €66,000, unchanged since 2016;

-- remuneration for his office as director and his duties on the Remuneration and Appointments Committee (formerly directors' fees), the allocation of which is determined in accordance with the distribution rules decided by the Board of Directors: this is the director's flat rate of €16,000; - the Chairman of the Board of Directors also receives benefits in kind corresponding to health insurance and the provident scheme and a company car.
+- > fixed remuneration, determined by the Board of Directors, on the recommendation of the Remuneration and Appointments Committee, consistent with the tasks entrusted to the Chairman, his experience and market practices.
+This fixed remuneration is €66,000, unchanged since 2016; this remuneration does not form part of the directors' fees decided by the Annual General Meeting; - remuneration for his term of office as Director and his duties on the Remuneration and Appointments Committee and the CSR Committee, the allocation of which is determined in accordance with the allocation rules decided by the Board of Directors: this is the director's flat rate of \in 16,000; - the Chairman of the Board of Directors also receives benefits in kind corresponding to health insurance and the provident scheme and a company car.